VME P2 Connector Pin-Out

 The class of connectors determines the number of insertions it's [Mechanical Endurance] designed to handle per DIN 41612.

-Back to the main VMEbus page for additional details including connector types, bus pin outs, and electronic equipment and component manufacturers.
+is listed on the main VMEbus page with additional details including connector types, bus pin outs.

 Home